noobaldrin/kernel_module_basics/lesson00/README.md

 ```
 We use pr_debug for easy removal of kernel messages like the ones in the code above.
 More of this when we get to the Makefile topic.

-And now the following are the real functions that gets executed when modules are being loaded/unloaded, it uses the functions we defined earlier as their argument.
+And now the following are the macro functions that get executed when modules are loaded/unloaded, it uses the functions we defined earlier as their argument.
+These macros provide boilerplate code for initializing and removing kernel modules.

 ```c
 		module_init(basic_init);